OpenPodcar/OpenPodcar/README.md

 	- The linear actuator must have a medium length obtained via the Pololu command "1900", cf. the Pololu Configuratin steps detailed above.
 	- There is an existing hole in the right front wheel axle where the front hole of the linear actuator is fixed with a bolt, a nut, several washers and a cap nut [# check]
 	- A hole was drilled to the left side of the front chassis to fix the back of the linear actuactor via bearings [# check]
-	- The final mounting is shown in this picture
+	- The final mounting is shown in this picture below.

 	<p align="center">
 	<img src="./docs/hardware/steeringActuatorMounted.jpg" alt="Linear actuator mounted underneath the vehicle" width="350"/>
 	</p>

 Once the mounting is finished, bring the podcar back to its normal position (requires again at least 3 people), remove the axle stands and jacks before making a final test with the linear actuactor.

 #### Final Testing